 PHILOSOPHY: FLEX is a period of instructional time built into the HWSS timetable which allows students to have some choice and control over their own learning.
+Grade 9 - 11 students choose a classroom or the library.
+Students in Grade 12 may also choose to work in the Grand Hall.
 It is a time for students to complete school work, seek help from their classroom teachers, or to go deeper with their learning.
 For the most part, students can choose how they want to use their FLEX time to improve their chances of being successful.
 Typically, this means that students are expected to attend one of the classes in their current schedule.
 That said, teachers can work with students to ensure that students are making good educational choices about their use of flex time and have the right to demand more from their students.